ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 1. Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](https://{DomainName}/infrastructure/vmware-solutions/console/instances) page.
 2. Click on the newly created instance `vmware-tutorial`.
 3. Click on **Reset Organization Admin Password**, and copy the password (`vcd_password`) for the **admin** user (`vcd_user`) when it is presented on the screen.
-4. With your password created, click on the **vCloud Director console** button found on the top right of the page.
+4. With your password created, click on the **vCloud Director console** button found on the top right of the page and login with your credentials.
 5. In the left navigation click on **Edges** under the **Networking** category.
 Take note of the name of the edge gateway (`vdc_edge_gateway_name`).
 6. In the menu bar, click on the hamburger menu and select **Administration**, click on **General** under the **Settings** category and take note of the **Organization name**.
 It is your virtual cloud director organization (`vcd_org`).